Rule VII: Appeals from Decisions of the Committee on Academic Standing and Success

 - If the student does not waive oral argument, CASS may make an oral argument through one of its members.
 If CASS waives argument, it must have at least one member present to respond to questions from the appellate body.

-- Appellant shall argue first, whether or not CASS filed a memorandum in opposition.
+- The student appellant shall argue first, whether or not CASS filed a memorandum in opposition.
 The length of arguments and time for questions shall be in the discretion of the appellate body but in the usual case the parties will have no more than fifteen (15) minutes each for argument.

 - Neither party shall argue outside the evidence in the record unless it first requests and is granted permission to present new evidence.
-Such permission will be granted only if the evidence is material to the issue on appeal and was not available for inclusion in the record by the means provided in subdivision B(6) or E(3) of these rules through no fault of the offering party.
+Such permission will be granted only if the evidence is material to the issue on appeal and was not available for inclusion in the record by the means provided in Rule VII(B)(5) or Rule VII(E)(3) of these rules through no fault of the offering party.

 - Oral argument shall be private.
 Only parties, counsel, the Assistant Dean of Students, and the appellate body may be present.